BlackyDrum/chromadb-cpp/README.md

 - **Authorization Handling**: Connect securely with authorization tokens

 > [!NOTE]
 > This C++ client supports ChromaDB version 1.x.x and above only.
+For compatibility with earlier versions, please refer to a prior release [here](https://github.com/BlackyDrum/chromadb-cpp/releases/tag/v1.1.0).

 ## Example